amitshekhariitbhu/android-interview-questions/README.md

         | Delete    | O(1)    | O(1)       |

 * DoublyLinkedList
-   - A DoublyLinkedList firstly is a LinkedList, but there have two pointer in each node, previous pointer reference to previous node and next pointer reference to next node.
-DoublyLinkedList also has a head node, head node's next pointer  reference to first node.The last node's next pointer reference  to NULL, but if last node's next pointer reference to first node called Circular DoublyLinkedList.DoublyLinkedList is very convenient to find previous and next node from each node.
+   - A DoublyLinkedList is based on a LinkedList, but there is two pointers in each node, "previous" pointer holds reference to the previous node and "next" pointer holds reference to the next node.
+DoublyLinkedList also has a Head node, head node's next pointer references the first node in this DoublyLinkedList.
+The last node's next pointer reference  to NULL, but if last node's next pointer reference to first node called Circular DoublyLinkedList.DoublyLinkedList is very convenient to find previous and next node from each node.

        ![DoublyLinkedList](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Doubly-linked-list.svg/610px-Doubly-linked-list.svg.png)